turbobytes/dnsperfbench/README.md

 Arguments

 - `-resolver IP` Specify multiple times to test additional resolvers.
 Might be useful for comparing your ISP provided servers against public resolvers.
+IPv6 goes in [square brackets]
 - `-r` Print the output in a machine readable format
 - `-version` Print the version and exit